 The length of the sticks, branches, poles, or rods will determine the approximate diameter of the completed DIY rope spider web.

-- You will need one of the following craft supplies to attach the spiderweb sticks, branches, or poles in the middle or center of the web.
-The idea is to create a sturdy spider web frame before wrapping it with rope to form the web.
+- Something to attach the spiderweb sticks, branches, or poles together at the center of the web.
+Create a sturdy spider web frame before wrapping the sticks with rope to form the web.
 Choose at least one of the following or use a combination of one or more of these craft supplies:

 - 1/4 inch by at least 100 or 200 feet of white cotton